bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 1. Check that the device UDID is included in the app's provisioning profile.
    * If you use manual provisioning, check the provisioning profile you uploaded to Bitrise.
-   * If you use automatic provisioning, **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input is set to `no` in the **iOS Auto Provision** step: check the provisioning profile on the Apple Developer Portal.
+   * If you use automatic provisioning, **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input is set to `no` in the **iOS Auto Provision with App Store Connect API** step: check the provisioning profile on the Apple Developer Portal.
-   * If you use automatic provisioning, and the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input is set to `yes` in the **iOS Auto Provision** Step: check that the device is registered to the developer team on the Apple Developer portal.
+   * If you use automatic provisioning, and the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input is set to `yes` in the **iOS Auto Provision with App Store Connect API** Step: check that the device is registered to the developer team on the Apple Developer portal.
 2. Check the logs to see if the **Xcode Archive & Export for iOS** Step used the provisioning profile with the device's UDID in it.

 {% include banner.html banner_text="Let's check out your iOS app" url="https://app.bitrise.io/users/sign_up?utm_source=devcenter&utm_medium=bottom_cta" button_text="Go to your app" %}